-DJ Cassidy has been at the nexus of music, fashion and nightlife for more than a decade and has become the go-to deejay for your favorite rapper, pop star, business mogul, fashion icon and trendsetter.
-A longstanding bridge between disparate worlds, Cassidy has channeled his diverse experiences and analytic creativity into Paradise Royale, his debut album set for release in May 2014 on Columbia Records.
+DJ Cassidy has been at the nexus of music, fashion, and nightlife for over half his living years, becoming the go-to deejay for your favorite rapper, pop star, business mogul, fashion icon, and trendsetter.
+A longstanding bridge between disparate worlds, Cassidy has channeled his diverse experiences and analytic creativity into Paradise Royale, his debut album on Columbia Records.

 Like his approach to deejaying, Cassidy’s approach to production is unbound by genre.
-It operates in a world where Robin Thicke and Jessie J team up with Chic’s Nile Rodgers and Earth, Wind & Fire’s Philip Bailey, Verdine White, and Larry Dunn (“Calling All Hearts”); where Chromeo links with Grammy winner Ray Parker Jr. and Jerry Hey, the iconic horn and string arranger behind Michael Jackson’s Off the Wall and Thriller (“You Got Me Up”); where R. Kelly, Usher, Passion Pit, Mary J. Blige, Cee Lo Green, Kelly Rowland, Ne-Yo, Melanie Fiona, Estelle, and John Legend all appear to create the soundtrack to your next night out.
-With thirteen superstar singers, twenty-two legendary musicians and a fourteen-piece string section, Cassidy has produced an album comprised entirely of original feel-good songs with no covers, samples or interpolations.
+It operates in a world where Robin Thicke and Jessie J team up with Chic’s Nile Rodgers and Earth, Wind & Fire’s Philip Bailey, Verdine White, and Larry Dunn for Cassidy’s debut single “Calling All Hearts”; where Chromeo links with Grammy winner Ray Parker Jr. and Jerry Hey, the iconic horn and string arranger behind Michael Jackson’s Off the Wall and Thriller for “You Got Me”; where R. Kelly, CeeLo Green, Usher, John Legend, Passion Pit, Ne-Yo, Kelly Rowland, Melanie Fiona, Estelle, and Mary J. Blige all appear to create the soundtrack to your next night out.
+With thirteen superstar singers and twenty-two iconic musicians, Cassidy has produced an album comprised entirely of original, feel-good songs with no covers, samples, interpolations, or machines.

-The offers snowballed, with Jennifer Lopez, Russell Simmons, Anna Wintour, Nas, Pharrell Williams, Alicia Keys, Kanye West, Kim Kardashian and the hottest nightclubs around the globe recognizing Cassidy’s ability to move all people, with all music, all over the world.
+The offers snowballed year after year, with Tommy Hilfiger, Russell Simmons, Jennifer Lopez, Pharrell Williams, Alicia Keys, Swizz Beatz, Nas, Kanye West, Kim Kardashian and the hottest clubs around the globe all recognizing Cassidy’s unique ability to connect to everyone, everywhere.
 Regardless of where he was performing, though, one thing held true.

 That mission was no easy feat.
-The New York City native spent twenty months following R. Kelly around the country and making eight trips to the singer’s hometown of Chicago before they recorded the celebratory “Make The World Go Round.”
-Cee Lo’s participation on the anthemic “Light Up The Night” required Cassidy crashing a twenty-thousand-dollar-per-plate black-tie gala at which the singer was performing.
-After one conversation with Cassidy, it becomes apparent that stories like these are the rule, not the exception, the result of nearly four years of steadfast commitment to an ideal.
+The New York City native spent twenty months following R. Kelly around the country and making eight trips to the singer’s hometown of Chicago before they recorded the album’s second single, the celebratory “Make The World Go Round.”
+CeeLo’s participation on the anthemic “Light Up The Night” required Cassidy crashing a twenty-thousand-dollar-per-plate black-tie gala at which the singer was performing.
+After one conversation with Cassidy, it becomes apparent that stories like these are the rule, not the exception, the result of a four-year, steadfast commitment to an ideal.

 This ideal dates back to age three, when Cassidy discovered pivotal hip hop records like Run DMC’s “Sucker M.C.’s” and cult classic dance films like Breakin’.
 At nine years old, he begged his parents for two turntables and a mixer for his tenth birthday.
-He would then drive to record stores with his dad every weekend to buy vinyl and study the back of every record cover, learning who wrote and produced his favorite songs.
-Inspired by Afrika Bambaataa’s genre-defying style (“Grandmaster Flash, Kool Herc and Bambaataa were my Superman, Spider-Man and Captain America”), a young Cassidy could be found deejaying talent shows and other school events before “hitting the big-time” with sweet sixteens at age thirteen.
+He would then drive to record stores with his father every weekend to buy vinyl, study the back of every record cover, and learn who wrote and produced his favorite songs.
+Inspired by Afrika Bambaataa’s, Kool Herc’s, and Grandmaster Flash’s genre-defying style, a young Cassidy made it his motto to “play all music, for all people, all over the world.”

-The same ideal that manifested itself years ago now finds itself living in a fantasy world called the Paradise Royale, a place where allpeople unite to dance to the pulse of the human heartbeat and the soul of the human hand.
+The same ideal that manifested itself years ago now finds itself living in a fantasy world called the Paradise Royale, a place where all people unite to dance to the pulse of the human heartbeat and the soul of the human hand.
 “I’ve taken every party I’ve ever rocked, every record I’ve ever played, every foot I’ve ever moved, and transported them all to an imaginary land that lives within all of us,” explains the land’s resident maestro.
 “At the Paradise Royale, every person is welcome, every day is a party, and every night is a celebration.”